yuanruntian/TPP/README.md

-# TP-MISS
+# TPP

-Code and data for "Text-Promptable Segmentation for Medical Image Sequences".
+Code and data for "Text-promptable Propagation for Referring Medical Image Sequence Segmentation".

 ## Datasets
 We have collected 18 datasets consist of medical image sequences, including 20 anatomical structures across 4 different imaging modalities.